wolkykim/qlibc/tests/README.md

 # How to write unit tests

-We need your help on writing unit tests.
+We need your help to write unit tests.
 Please refer test_qstring.c as a sample.

 ```
 #include "qunit.h"